-Halloween is almost here, and in anticipation for the night of frights, we’ve rounded up the scariest, most terrifying, and downright horrifying games that you should boot up (again) this month!
+To celebrate the month of Halloween and night of frights, we’ve rounded up the scariest, most terrifying, and downright horrifying games that you should boot up (again) to get your heart-rate a bit of a kick!

 Resident Evil 2